Oilers, Paigin & The "Unhappiness" with Player Development

 More Questions Than Answers for the Oilers

 In my opinion, there’s probably going to be an overhaul of the Oilers’ development system.
-It’ll probably happen after the season, but it could involve one or two of Kelly Buchberger, Rick Carriere or even Scott Howson being shown the door.
+It’ll probably happen after the season, but it could involve multiple people being shown the door.
 I’d imagine a change or two to the scouting department as well, especially in Europe.
 That’s where Edmonton seemingly can’t hit on anything.

 We also need to remember, as I mentioned, that we’re in a gap with prospects.
 Kailer Yamamoto could make an impact in the next year as well.
 That’ll give the Oilers some much-needed scoring depth.
 Things are getting better, but once this next crop makes their way to Bakersfield, something needs to change in their development.
 Otherwise, the perpetual cycle will continue.
 Whether that’s the coach or changes in player development, something needs to change.